tednotfred/tednotfred.github.io/_posts/2023-05-09-RAID-Levels.md

 This type of RAID requires at least three hard drives (and at most, 16).
 Data is divided into data strips and distributed across different disks in the array.

-It is probably the most desirable type of RAID if you have the disks available.
+It is usually the most desirable type of RAID if you have the disks available.

 ___